 Their problem was users had a hard time finding their rides.

-And their solution was to put pink moustaches on the front of all their cars.
+So they came up with a creative solution to put pink moustaches on the front of all their cars.

 Not only did it solve their problem at hand but created buzz with these pink moustached cars cruising around town.